mollyim/mollyim-android/README.md

 - **Contact deletion** - Allows you to delete contacts and stop sharing your profile
 - **Disappearing call history** - Clear call notifications together with expiring messages
 - **Debug logs are optional** - Android logging can be disabled
-- **Custom backup scheduling** - Choose between daily or weekly interval and the number of backups to retain
+- **Custom backup scheduling** - Choose between a daily or weekly interval and the number of backups to retain
 - **SOCKS proxy and Tor support** - Tunnel app network traffic via proxy and Orbot

 Besides that, you will find all the features of Signal plus some minor tweaks and improvements.
 As with Signal, SMS is not supported.